-Species Stock Gear

-Plaice Western Channel (VIIe) Gill net

-Trammel net

-Sole Western Channel (VIIe) Drift net

-Gill net

-Trammel net
+Species Gear Haddock Western and Channel (VII b-k) Gill net Hake Northern Stock (IIIa IV VI VII Gill net VIII a/b/d) Plaice Western Channel (VIIe) Gill net Trammel net Gill net Sole Western Channel (VIIe) Trammel net Drift net Western (VIIe-k) Gill net Whiting

+This has resulted in an increase in the initial number of Units of Certification of EU managed fisheries in a favourable position to enter the MSC assessment process to 8.
 Should there be other static gear catch combinations of the above stocks (although these are not reflected in MMO statistics) then these could also likely be included as a primary candidate for MSC assessment.